Tip sheet: Social media best practices

 From the CU system, if you want to integrate:

-Privacy & Confidentiality: Do not share any private, restricted, or sensitive information about the university, its students, faculty, or staff.
+• Privacy and confidentiality: Do not share any private, restricted, or sensitive information about the university, its students, faculty, or staff.